Chitral to the local people is Chetrar while for the ancient people and others it is Qashqar or Kashqar.

 There were no regular state forces to defend the state frontiers so the local headmen and chiefs called all the persons of their tribes to fight for the state under the collective defense system.
 The Mehtar (ruler) had friendly relations with the rulers of surrounding countries.
 (Baig, Hindu Kush study series vol. two)

 The Katur succeeded the Rais dynasty in 1595.
 Muhtaram Shah I was the founder of Kature rule in Chitral, whose descendants ruled over Chitral until 1969 when the State was merged as a district of NWFP.

 During the rule of Amirul Mulk in 1895, Umra Khan the chief of Jandool crossed the Lawari pass and invaded lower Chitral.
 As a result, there was fierce fighting in which the Mehtar of Chitral and British officers were besieged in Chitral fort for 42 days.
 Troops from Gilgit and Nowshera came to the rescue of the besieged fort and the British rule was extended over entire Chitral in April 1895.
 Shuja ul Mulk emerged as the ruler after the war who ruled for 42 years until 1936.

 During the Pakistan movement there was a campaign in Chitral in favor of independence.
-The people backed all India Muslim League and Mehtar Muzafarul Mulk openly declared his backing to the Pakistan movement.
-In May 1947 H.H.
-Muzafarul Mulk informed the Viceroy about his intention to join the new state of Pakistan.
+The people backed All India Muslim League with the then Mehtar Muzafarul Mulk also openly backing the Pakistan movement.
+In May 1947, Muzafarul Mulk informed the Viceroy about his intention to join the new state of Pakistan.
 The accession instrument was signed on November 7, 1947.